Announcements and What's New

 For the 150th Celebration Owlized will bring a unique opportunity for visitors and residents to look back in time and see what downtown looked like in the past.

 Owlized will install an OWL - an innovative, 360-degree visual platform - that enables public audiences to look backward in time and "step into" rich media content.
-Redwood City's OWL will be placed at Courthouse Square allowing users to see what the Courthouse, Fox Theatre and the surrounding area looked like in the early 1930s.
+Redwood City's OWL will be placed at Courthouse Square allowing users to see what the Courthouse, Fox Theatre and the surrounding area looked like in 1867.

 150 ANNIVERSARY DRINK